 The Evolution of Call of Duty Esports

-Most gamers are familiar with the blockbuster Call of Duty franchise, but few may realize the remarkable of its gaming scene.
+Most gamers are familiar with the blockbuster Call of Duty franchise, but few may realize the remarkable of its competitive gaming scene.
 From humble beginnings to massive tournaments with million-dollar prize pools, Call of Duty has grown into a worldwide phenomenon.
-This blog post probes into the history, key moments, and prospects of this thrilling competitive gaming landscape.
+This blog post probes into the history, key moments, and future prospects of this thrilling competitive gaming landscape.

 The Humble Beginnings